godotengine/godot-blender-exporter/README.md

 Native Godot scene format exporter for [Blender](https://www.blender.org), making the export process to [Godot Engine](https://godotengine.org) as straightforward as possible.

+___

-*WARNING*: This exporter is experimental, and still lacks many features.
+**Warning:** This exporter is experimental, and still lacks many features.
+If you need a full-featured import-export pipeline, consider using glTF 2.0 instead.
+(The glTF 2.0 exporter is built into Blender.)

+___

 ## Installation